darchambault/pyalarmdotcomajax/README.md

 Alarm.com Python Library
 ===============================

-version number: 0.1.11
+version number: 0.2.0
-author: Justin Wong
+author: Dominique Archambault

 Overview
 --------

 A simple library to interface with Alarm.com using AJAX.
-Forked from Daren Lord's pyalarmdotcom.
+Forked from Justin Wong's pyalarmdotcomajax.
 Mainly built for use with Home-Assistant.

 Installation / Usage
 --------------------